Cycle touring in Transylvania

 Arrival (preferably Sibiu, Târgu Mureș or Cluj-Napoca) transfer to Sibiu city.
 Sibiu was the European Capital of Culture in 2007, together with Luxemburg, being the first city in South-Eastern Europe to receive this title.
 The city was colonized after the middle of the 12th century by Saxon colonists coming from the Rhine –Mosselle territory, the first documentary mention occurring in 1191 and was the capital of Transylvania during the period in which the region was a Habsburg principality and, over time it was also an important ecumenical, educational and cultural center.
 During the more recent history, Sibiu was an important city of the Revolution, actively participating in the events of December 1989.
 This charming city continues to be an attractive touristic location for both Romanian and foreign investors.
 Accommodation in a local guesthouse, bicycles checking, city tour, dinner.

-You’ll start cycling to East, following a remote paved road to Cornatel village.
+Firstly you’ll start cycling to East, following a remote paved road to Cornatel village.
 You’ll cross green rolling hills, vineyards and small Saxon villages.
-You can stop in Nocrich at the Scout Centre-which offers the chance to the international people to explore and discover the beautiful landscapes and interactive activities.
-The goal for today is Medias village founded by German colonists in the 13th century on the site of a Roman camp called Media.
+Secondly you’ll stop in Nocrich at the Scout Centre-which offers the chance to the international people to explore and discover the beautiful landscapes and interactive activities. thirdly and the most importantly place for today is Medias village founded by German colonists in the 13th century on the site of a Roman camp called Media.
 Here you can admire old houses with tiled roofs, the tower from the center with an entrance gate and remnants from the walls of the 14th-century fortress.
 Accommodation and dinner.

 For the next two days we’ll follow “Saxon Greenway” Transylvanian Saxon Heritage Trail which starts from the picturesque medieval citadel of Sighişoara.
 The trail passes through a number of traditional Saxon villages, renowned for their castle-like stone churches and colorful houses with lime-washed facades and tiled roofs, nestling among narrow valleys, wooded hills and rich flower meadows.
 Using county and local roads, as well as old carriage lanes, the Saxon Greenway is the best way to understand and enjoy – by bicycle – the landscapes of high aesthetic and conservation value of the Sighişoara – Târnava Mare area, recently included in the European Natura 2000 ecological network.
 Today you’ll ride to Cloasterf village.
 Accommodation in one or more local guesthouses.